irobust/ElasticStack/01-ElasticSearch/README.md

     DELETE /sales
     ```
 ## Bulk loading data
-### Create File with Requests (make sure to include new line at end of file)
+### Create file with requests (make sure to include new line at end of file)
-create file reqs
+Create new file and set filename to reqs
     ```json
     { "index" : { "_index" : "my-test", "_type" : "my-type", "_id" : "1" } }
     { "col1" : "val1"}